charlesbrandt/public/system/applications.md

 # Setup System

-These can get personal.
 Use the tools that work for you!

 ## Git